robotlolita/siren/documentation/notes/organisation-and-design.md

   (`!`).
 Keyword messages will look like `foo:bar:baz!:`, binary messages don't follow this rule.

+- `as-type`, when a message allows one to convert the object to another type.

 - `Some-Object-Name`, local objects are always defined in proper case.
 Objects that are not meant to be used directly (they only serve as a namespace, or they need to be refined first) also get named in